eugeneseon/Hello-Play-Scala/README.md

 ### Dev Mode

-1. go to project root directory
+1. go to the project root directory
 2. activator
 3. run

 ### Prod Mode

-1. go to project root directory
+1. go to the project root directory
 2. activator
 3. assembly
-4. go to target directory and find the fat jar for the application
+4. go to the target directory and find the fat jar for the application
 5. java -jar yourapplicationame.jar